broadinstitute/btl_firecloud_gatk/workflows/btl_gatk_process_cohort/README.btl_gatk_process_cohort.md

 }
 ```
 Notes:
-* Optional items can be ommitted.
+* Optional items can be omitted.
 * If not using VQSR, write false as its value.
 * Due to a quirk with the WDL language, the two know_sites parameters can't be set to optional even though the tasks
 that use them are being made optional.
 So if not using known_sites, just pass an empty array([]).